Luis González (outfielder, born 1995): San Francisco Giants

 On August 11, 2021, González was claimed off of release waivers by the San Francisco Giants.
 On November 30, 2021, González was non-tendered by the Giants, making him a free agent.
 On January 13, 2022, González re-signed with the Giants.
 On April 22, González's contract was selected by the Giants after an injury to Steven Duggar.

 On April 25, González hit his first major league home run off of Jake Cousins in the top of the 9th inning.
 His two-run homer gave the Giants a 4-2 lead against the Milwaukee Brewers, and the Giants went on to win the game.
 On May 15, González hit a 3-run home run off of the St. Louis Cardinals’ Albert Pujols.
 Coincidentally, González had also been brought in to pitch in the game, marking a position player pitcher homering off of another position player pitching.
-González was named the NL Rookie of the Month in May of 2022.
+González was named the NL Rookie of the Month in May 2022.

 In 2022 with the Giants, he batted .254/.323/.360 in 311 at bats, with four home runs, 36 RBIs, and 10 stolen bases in 12 attempts.
 He played 69 games in right field, 52 in left field, six in center field, five (and 6.1 innings) as a relief pitcher, and three as a DH.
 With Triple-A Sacramento, he batted .290/.402/.540 in 92 at bats, with six home runs and 32 RBIs.

 On February 26, 2023, it was announced that González would miss 4-6 weeks with a lower back strain.
 On March 10, it was announced that González would require surgery to repair a herniated disc in his lower back, and miss 16 weeks in recovery.
+On August 7, González was activated from the injured list and optioned to the Triple–A Sacramento River Cats.
+On August 14, he was designated for assignment by the Giants following the promotion of Wade Meckler.
+He cleared waivers and was sent outright to Sacramento on August 21.
+On September 12, González was released by the Giants organization.

+New York Yankees

+On December 21, 2023, González signed a minor league contract with the New York Yankees.
+In 22 appearances for the Triple–A Scranton/Wilkes-Barre RailRiders, he batted .282/.374/.397 with no home runs, five RBI, and three stolen bases.
+González was released by the Yankees organization on May 9, 2024.

+On July 5, 2024, González signed with the Acereros de Monclova of the Mexican League.
+He spent the season on the reserve list and did not appear in a game with Monclova in the 2024 season.

+High Point Rockers

+On April 7, 2025, González signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+In 111 appearances for High Point, González slashed .297/.410/.517 with 21 home runs, 73 RBI, and 36 stolen bases.

+Acereros de Monclova

+On July 11, 2025, González signed with the Acereros de Monclova of the Mexican League.